 The acquisition consideration for Kemp has been allocated to Kemp's tangible assets, identifiable intangible assets, and assumed liabilities based on their estimated fair values.
 The excess of the total consideration over the tangible assets, identifiable intangible assets, and assumed liabilities was recorded as goodwill.

-We recorded measurement period adjustments in accordance with FASB's guidance regarding business combinations in the first and fourth quarters of fiscal year 2022 based on our valuation and purchase price allocation procedures.
+We recorded measurement period adjustments based on our valuation and purchase price allocation procedures.
 The measurement period adjustments were completed during the fourth quarter of fiscal year 2022.

 The allocation of the purchase price is as follows (in thousands):